Haschmi/2016-02-17-queens-python-novice/01-numpy.md

   104.55    5.25]
 ~~~

-which is the average value across columns.
+which is the average value across rows, i.e. for a fixed value of the imaginary part.

 The mathematician Richard Hamming once said, "The purpose of computing
 is insight, not numbers," and the best way to develop insight is often